The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s The Arrival Of Spring In Woldgate East Yorkshire 18th March 2011 (signed) is estimated to be worth between £90,000 and £140,000.
-This digital print artwork, created in 2011, has shown consistent value growth, with an average annual growth rate of 8%.
-This is a rare artwork with an auction history of one sale in May 2023.
+The value of David Hockney's The Arrival Of Spring In Woldgate East Yorkshire 18th March 2011 (signed) is estimated to be worth between £100,000 and £150,000.
+This digital print, created in 2011, has shown consistent value growth, with an average annual growth rate of 7%.
+This work has an auction history of one sale in May 2023, with an average return to the seller of £74,707.
 The edition size of this artwork is limited to 25.

 Meaning & Analysis